volkszaehler/mbmd/README.md

-# A HTTP interface to the SDM630-MODBUS smart meter
+# A HTTP interface to the Eastron SDM-MODBUS smart meter series

-This project provides a http interface to the Eastron SDM630 smart meter.
+This project provides a http interface to the Eastron SDM smart meter series with MODBUS interface.
 The smart meter comes in many flavours - make sure to get the "MODBUS" version.
-The SDM630-MODBUS exposes all measured values over an RS485 connection, making it very easy to integrate it into your home automation system.
+These meters exposes all measured values over an RS485 connection, making it very easy to integrate it into your home automation system.

+Suported Devices:

+ * SDM120
+ * SDM220, SDM230
+ * SDM530
+ * SDM630 v1 and v2, both MID and non-MID

 Table of Contents: